William Shatner: Family

 Shatner has been married four times.
 His first wife was a Canadian actress, Gloria Rand (née Rabinowitz), whom he married on August 12, 1956.
-The couple had three daughters: Leslie (born in 1958), Lisabeth (born in 1961) and Melanie (born in 1964).
+The couple had three daughters: Leslie (born 1958), Lisabeth (born 1961) and Melanie (born 1964).
 Shatner left Rand while acting in Star Trek: The Original Series, after which he divorced her in March 1969.

 Shatner's second wife was Marcy Lafferty, the daughter of the television producer Perry Lafferty.
 Lasting from 1973 to 1996, their marriage was Shatner's longest, but did not produce any children.

 Shatner's third wife was Nerine Kidd, whom he married in 1997.
 Returning home at around 10 p.m. on August 9, 1999, he found her lying lifeless at the bottom of their backyard swimming pool.
 She was forty years old.
 Once an autopsy had revealed that her blood contained both alcohol and diazepam, the coroner decided that the cause of her death was accidental drowning and the Los Angeles Police Department, agreeing that there was no evidence of foul play, closed its file on the case.
 Speaking to the press shortly after his wife's death while visibly still in a state of shock, Shatner said that she had "meant everything" to him and described her as his "beautiful soulmate".
 He urged the public to support Friendly House, a non-profit organization that helps women to rebuild their lives after trying to free themselves from alcoholism or other forms of drug addiction.
 He later told Larry King in an interview that "my wife, whom I loved dearly, and who loved me, was suffering with a disease that we don't like to talk about: alcoholism.
-And she met a tragic ending because of it."
+And she met a tragic ending because of it".

 In his 2008 book Up Till Now: The Autobiography, Shatner disclosed how Leonard Nimoy, himself no stranger to alcoholism, had done his best to try to avert the tragedy that Kidd's affliction threatened:

 In 2000, a Reuters story reported that Shatner was planning to write and direct The Shiva Club, a dark comedy about the grieving process inspired by his wife's death.
 Shatner's 2004 album Has Been included a spoken word piece, "What Have You Done", that describes his anguish upon discovering Nerine's body.

 In 2001, Shatner married Elizabeth Anderson Martin.
 In 2004, she co-wrote the song "Together" on Shatner's album Has Been.
 Shatner filed for divorce from Elizabeth in 2019.
 The divorce was finalized in January 2020.
+Although Shatner and Martin remain divorced, as of 2025 they have reconciled and Shatner is once again referring to her as his wife.